Drifter-Supremo/new-freya/memory-bank/activeContext.md

 - Ensure compatibility with existing frontend event system.
 - Use SQLModel or SQLAlchemy for ORM layer.
 - Maintain clear, up-to-date documentation throughout development.
+- Implement API endpoints first for conversation management, then for chat completions
+- Build browser event emitter to maintain compatibility with existing frontend